pakeke-constructor/tools/README.md

 -- __new is constructer function.
 -- can set a local at current location.

--- To disable automatic global creation, do: tools.no_globals = true
+-- Classes are automatically pushed to global namespace.
+-- To change this, you can set the field module.class.default = tabl, -- where tabl is the table new classes will be pushed to.

 local child_class = class "child_class"
 {

-    objects = {},
+    objects = {}
+    ,
     __new = function(self,name,...)
         self.name = name
         self.some_var = {...}

-        table.insert(child_class.objects, self) -- Class can access itself. end,
+        table.insert(child_class.objects, self) -- Class can access itself. end

 }   (  par, pah  ) -- Inherits ALL methods from par and pah.
                 -- Multiple inheritance is allowed, but capped at 10.
                 -- NOTE: methods will be searched for first in class <par>,